Coca-Cola HBC: Operations

-Coca-Cola HBC operates in 28 countries in 3 continents; its well established markets include Greece (its headquarters before 2013), Cyprus, Ireland, Austria, Switzerland and Italy, its developing markets include Poland, the Baltic States, Czech Republic, Slovenia, Slovakia, Hungary, and Croatia.
-Its emerging markets include Bosnia and Herzegovina, Ukraine, Belarus, Romania, Montenegro, Armenia, Moldova, North Macedonia, Bulgaria, Serbia, Nigeria and Egypt.
+Coca-Cola HBC operates in 29 countries in 3 continents; its well established markets include Greece (its headquarters before 2013), Cyprus, Ireland and Northern Ireland (while Great Britain is served by Coca-Cola Europacific Partners), Austria, Switzerland and Italy, its developing markets include Poland, the Baltic States, Czech Republic, Slovenia, Slovakia, Romania, Hungary, and Croatia.
+Its emerging markets include Bosnia and Herzegovina, Ukraine, Belarus, Montenegro, Armenia, Moldova, North Macedonia, Bulgaria, Serbia, Kosovo, Nigeria and Egypt.

-The company's stock is 23.3% owned by the Kar-Tess Holding (a Luxembourg company) and 23.2% by the Coca-Cola Company.
-The remaining 53.5% are in free float of which about two-thirds are held by UK and US institutional investors.
+The company's stock is 23.3% owned by the Kar-Tess Holding (a Luxembourg company) and 23.2% by The Coca-Cola Company.
+The remaining 53.5% are in free float, of which about two-thirds are held by UK and US institutional investors.

 Coca-Cola HBC in Russia

 On 26 August 2022, it was announced that the Russian division of Coca-Cola HBC would be renamed "Multon Partners".